dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/data_types/text.md

 ---
-blurb: In DuckDB, strings can be stored in the VARCHAR field.
+blurb: In dataminer, strings can be stored in the VARCHAR field.
 expanded: Data Types
 layout: docu
 redirect_from: